kunigami/kunigami.github.io/blog/_posts/2020-02-02-python-coroutines.md

 ## Generators

-Python generators are functions what allow return the execution back to the caller such that when called again it will resume its execution from the same place.
-It's the same concept of JavaScript generators, which we [talked about before]({{site.url}}/blog/2019/07/01/async-functions-in-javascript.html).
+Python generators are functions that allow suspension, i.e. returning the execution back to the caller midway and when called again resuming its execution from the same place.
+It's the same concept of JavaScript generators, which we've [talked about before]({{site.url}}/blog/2019/07/01/async-functions-in-javascript.html).

-The syntax for yielding the execution back is via the `yield` keyword.
+The syntax for returning the execution back is via the `yield` keyword.
 Here's an example of a custom implementation of `range()`:

 {% highlight python %}
 def range_gen(start, end, step):